zwin-project/zwin.dev/content/getting_started/zen_walkthrough/en.md

 Once you open Zen Mirror with Quest connected to the PC, Zen recognizes the headset, and the headset is added to the list.
 ![headset_found](headset_found.png "image_tooltip")

 By clicking "Connect" button on the right, you can start Zen in VR mode with the headset.
+You may also see a "Wireless" headset in the list too, but  **do not use** that headset for now.

 ## Interactions in VR
 In VR, the windows you were using in 2D are displayed as-is.